negativetwelve/bashprofile.com/_posts/2012-07-13-how-to-change-directories.md

 ---
 layout: post
-title: "[Unix] How to Change Directories"
+title: "How to Change Directories"
 tags: [unix, tutorials, intro]
 author_name: Mark Miyashita
 author_url: http://markmiyashita.com
 google_plus: 101180624276428786239
 date: 2012-07-13 21:15:00 -8

+category: Unix
 ---

 In Unix or any sort of Terminal interface the quickest way to navigate through folders is to use the <code>cd</code> command.
 You simply type: